SKGB1187/260403Project/readme.md

     - Once you have your Spotify client id, you will also need to set the redirect uri on the Spotify website for your application.
 This must be precise or the application will not work as expected.
 An example for this is http://localhost:5000/auth/redirect_to_playspotplay, where /auth/redirect_to_playspotplay is the route that has been established in this application.
     - Please Note: It is very important that your client id and your redirect uri are setup on the Spotify Web API website for this application to work.
 Failure to do so will result in the Oath 2.0 authorization failing and the application not working.
 - For the user_playlist_display.py model you will need to setup a view in your database to have it work properly and have your playlists display within the application.
     - Note this is a view model for displaying the playlist information for a user, to get around the issues with SQLalchemy and to avoid many many calls to the database this was created and implemented.
 For a production server the following will need to be done on the database for proper application functionality.
+This does need to be run before you attempt to add a user to the application (if you do not run this first the user_playlist_display will be added as a table instead of a view and the view existing playlists portion of the application will not work).

         - Create View from Database using the following Query